 We classify the WPD index into three tercile-based categories.
-The positive phase is when SSTs during week -3 to 0 are anomalously warm in component 1 and anomalously cold in component 2.
-In the negative phase this is inverted, and a neutral phase is in-between.
-Because the WPD index does not have a significant trend (Fig. 3A, -0.003 K/yr), we determine tercile thresholds over the entire 1950-2021 dataset.
-Week 3-to-6 t2m on the other hand, shows a clear trend (Fig. 1A).
+The positive phase is when SSTs during weeks -3to 0 are anomalously warm in component 1 and anomalously cold in component 2.
+In the negative phase this is inverted, and a neutral phase is in between.
+Because the WPD index does not have a significant trend (Fig. 3a, $-0.003 \text{ K yr}^{-1}$ ), we determine tercile thresholds over the entire 1950-2021 dataset.
+Weeks 3-6 t2m, on the other hand, shows a clear trend (Fig. 1a).
 This trend can be due to a combination of thermodynamic and dynamic processes that can be both of forced and/or unforced origin (see e.g. Deser et al., 2016; Faranda et al., 2023).
-Since this study focuses on the sub-seasonal connection between WPD and Euro-Atlantic circulation we remove the long term warming trend by computing t2m tercile thresholds per rolling time window of 21 summers.
-If not, the upper tercile 'positive' t2m class would mostly consist of samples from recent years.
-With the distortion removed we can define our measure of teleconnection strength or 'sub-seasonal connectivity' as: the number of occasions with (i) positive WPD AND positive t2m response, plus the number of occasions with (ii) negative WPD AND negative t2m response.
+Since this study focuses on the subseasonal connection between WPD and Euro-Atlantic circulation we remove the long-term warming trend by computing t2m tercile thresholds per rolling time window of 21 summers.
+If not, the upper tercile "positive" t2m class would mostly consist of samples from recent years.
+With the distortion removed we can define our measure of teleconnection strength or "sub-seasonal connectivity" as: the number of occasions with (i) positive WPD AND positive t2m response, plus the number of occasions with (ii) negative WPD AND negative t2m response.
 A window length of 21 summers was deemed sufficiently short to adapt to non-stationarity in the roughly 72-year dataset, but sufficiently long not to be affected by inter-annual variability.

-Temporal evolution of the WPD classes reveals that since 1950 (the beginning of the dataset) the negative WPD phase has strongly increased in frequency (blue line in Fig. 4A).
+Temporal evolution of the WPD classes reveals that since 1950 (the beginning of the dataset) the negative WPD phase has strongly increased in frequency (blue line in Fig. 4a).
 Until 2000 this happens mostly at the expense of the neutral phase, and after that also at the expense of the positive phase.
-The dwindling occurrence of the neutral phase can explain why the tercile distribution shows large changes (Fig. 4A), whereas the seasonal mean of WPD had no significant trend (Fig. 3A).
-The increased occurrence of negative WPD phases does agree with WNP warming and the strengthening of climatological gradients over the Pacific (Section 3, Fig. 3A).
+The dwindling occurrence of the neutral phase can explain why the tercile distribution shows large changes (Fig. 4a), whereas the seasonal mean of WPD had no significant trend (Fig. 3a).
+The increased occurrence of negative WPD phases does agree with WNP warming and the strengthening of climatological gradients over the Pacific (Sect.
+3, Fig. 3a).